hapax/hapax.github.io/assets/teaching.md

 This suggests a visual proof, which with judicious guidance students could discover for themselve.
-Some of the blue curve should lie above the purple line, or below the purple line, otherwise it *is* the purple line and we are done.
+First of all, some of the blue curve should lie above the purple line, or below the purple line, otherwise it *is* the purple line and we are done.
 If it lies below, for instance, move the purple line down until it can't go further without touching the blue line at all.